Sempervirens Program Overview

 These themes are taught through a variety of activities and lessons.

 - Exploring the tidepool, marsh, monarch grove, and beach at Natural Bridges State Beach

 - Learning about the old growth redwoods while hiking in Big Basin State Park

-- Exploring and working with the plants, chickens, and goats in the organic garden and orchard
+- Exploring and working with the plants, chickens, and our pig in the organic garden

 - Hikes and lessons in a mixed Tan Oak/Madrone/Douglas fir forest